ozanMSFT/pytorch-wiki/Dev-Infra-Office-Hours.md

 The PyTorch Dev Infra team is hosting office hours every [Friday at 10AM PST (zoom link)](https://fb.zoom.us/j/95506875334?pwd=cnRzTU00Wk05dkEzL3ZqVnFRVzVhZz09#success).

-If those hours don't work for you, you can [file an issue](https://fb.workplace.com/groups/pytorch.oss.dev) instead.
+If those hours don't work for you, you can [file an issue](https://fb.workplace.com/groups/pytorch.oss.dev) instead or check out [other avenues for getting help](https://github.com/pytorch/pytorch/wiki/getting-help-as-a-contributor)

 ## Who are we?